section-engineering-education/engineering-education/articles/an-introduction-to-graph-neural-network/index.md

 ### What is a Graph?

 In Computer Science, Graphs are data structures that model a set of objects and their relationships.
 These objects represent the nodes and the relationships represent edges.
-Besides, the **edges** represents the information of dependency between two **nodes**.
-Graphs tend to be irregular having variable sizes of unordered nodes.

 ![A Graph data structure](/engineering-education/an-introduction-to-graph-neural-network/edges-links.png)

-Assume we have a graph, G. This graph can be described by:
+Let's assume a graph, G. This graph can be described by:
 * V as the vertex set
 * E as the edges